The Under-Appreciated Awesomeness of Apple Events (the Technology)

 This meant that more power was there, but it wasn’t required in order to use the app well.
 But, once you needed it, you could find it.
 And that extra power was as well-designed as the rest of the app, so you could get the most bang for your click.

-But what do you about features that shouldn’t actually be baked into the app?
+But what do you do about features that shouldn’t actually be baked into the app?
 What about the power to do what Jane does?

 That’s where automation — Apple events — comes in.
-It doesn’t get in the way of the UI, but if you can find your way to Script Editor (or similar app: there are others), you can learn how to write any feature or workflow you can dream of (as long as it’s technically possible).
+It doesn’t get in the way of the UI, but if you can find your way to Script Editor (or a similar app: there are others), you can learn how to write any feature or workflow you can dream of (as long as it’s technically possible).

 Part of the genius of this is that you’re scripting the apps you already use.
 You’re scripting these great GUI apps that you know and love.
 No command line, no piping/launching/closing.
 Just pulling information from apps and telling them to do things.